 - a) Postgraduate trainee should complete a competency self-assessment at the beginning of the program and no less than again at the end of the program - b) Postgraduate trainee evaluation of all core program and curricular components - c) Preceptor and faculty assessment of the postgraduate trainee performance - d) Program Director evaluation of core postgraduate training faculty and preceptors - e) Reflective journals or other self-reflective tools (examples may include debriefing, focus group, Schwartz Rounds) - f) Final programmatic evaluation - a.
 Provide examples for each of the evaluations noted above.
 If examples are provided in the appendices as attachments, please reference the page numbers where they can be found here. - 5.
 The postgraduate trainee must assemble a portfolio.
 Elements of a portfolio may include but are not limited to documentation of clinical activity (patient mix, procedures, and visits/encounters, specialty rotations), self-assessments, special projects, chart audits, poster presentations.
 Additional elements of the learning portfolio can be added by both the postgraduate trainee or the program and assist with preparation for postgraduate trainee evaluation and coaching sessions.
 Such a portfolio could be used by the postgraduate trainee as well as by Program Faculty and/or the Program Director in preparing for evaluation and coaching sessions.
-Learning goals established during evaluation and coaching sessions would be entered into the portfolio and reviewed at a subsequent evaluation and coaching sessions b.
+Learning goals established during evaluation and coaching sessions would be entered into the portfolio and reviewed at a subsequent evaluation and coaching sessions a.
+Describe how the program assists the postgraduate trainee in assembling the elements of the portfolio ■ b.
 Describe how often the elements of the portfolio are reviewed and by whom. c.
 Describe the postgraduate trainee's role in the process of reviewing the elements of the portfolio. d.
-If your program has a system for assembling the elements of the portfolio, describe this system. a.
-Describe how the program assists the postgraduate trainee in assemblir elements of the portfolio g the of the portfolio. d.
-If your program has a system for assembling the elements of the portfolio, lacksquare b.
-Describe how often the elements of the portfolio are reviewed and by wh om. elements Ο,
+If your program has a system for assembling the elements of the portfolio, describe this system.